inversify/inversify-inject-decorators/README.md

 ```

 The `inversify-inject-decorators` type definitions are included in the npm module and require TypeScript 2.0.

+> :warning: Please note that this library requires support for the ES6 Symbol.
+You can use the [es6-symbol polyfill](https://www.npmjs.com/package/es6-symbol) as a work arround.

 Please refer to the [InversifyJS documentation](https://github.com/inversify/InversifyJS#installation) to learn more about the installation process.

 ## Basic property lazy-injection with `@lazyInject`